memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

 ## Conclusion

-In this tutorial, you have learned how to style graphs using Memgraph Lab.
-You have seen how to style both nodes and relationships.
-We hope that you have had fun going through this tutorial.
+In this tutorial, you've learned how to style graphs, nodes and relationships in particular, using Memgraph Lab.
+We hope that you had fun going through this tutorial.
-You can continue playing in Playground, or even better  [download and install Memgraph](/docs/memgraph/installation) on your computer.
+You can continue playing in Playground, or even better  [download and install **Memgraph Platform**](/docs/memgraph/installation) on your computer.

 To get the taste of some more advanced styling features, head to our blog post [How to style your graphs in Memgraph Lab](https://memgraph.com/blog/how-to-style-your-graphs-in-memgraph-lab).
 Also, be sure to check out [Quick start guide to Style script](/docs/memgraph-lab/style-script/quick-start) or take a deep dive into the [Style script reference guide](http://localhost:3000/docs/memgraph-lab/style-script/reference-guide) to learn more about Style script.